Sacred Union of the Nation: Background

-2018 Election
+2018 election

 In 2018, the Democratic Republic of the Congo (DRC) held a long overdue presidential election.
 The outcome of this election, which became a subject of widespread controversy, ultimately led to the assumption of power by Felix Tshisekedi in January 2019.
 It is widely speculated that Tshisekedi entered into a secret agreement with outgoing president, Joseph Kabila, just eight days prior to the official release of the election results, to overturn the election.

-The secret agreement between Tshisekedi and Kabila allowed for the ladder to retained significant control over governmental decision-making processes through his coalition the Common Front for Congo (FCC).
+The secret agreement between Tshisekedi and Kabila allowed for the latter to retained significant control over governmental decision-making processes through his coalition the Common Front for Congo (FCC).
 Furthermore, the agreement granted immunity to Kabila and his allies, shielding them from legal repercussions, while also bestowing upon the FCC the authority to appoint important ministerial positions.
 Consequently, this arrangement left Tshisekedi and his coalition, the Heading for Change (CACH), with limited sway over the national assembly and the senate, both of which were predominantly dominated by the FCC.

 Challenging the legitimacy of Tshisekedi's victory, the Episcopal Conference of the Democratic Republic of the Congo asserted that the true winner of the election was Martin Fayulu, thereby casting doubt on the credibility of the electoral process.

-Tshisekedi-Kabila Split
+Tshisekedi-Kabila split

-Much like previous power-sharing deals, the CAHA-FCC alliance proved to be ineffective in providing national security and addressing the economic challenges faced by the country such as its people's poor living conditions.
+Much like previous power-sharing deals, the CAHA-FCC alliance proved to be ineffective in providing national security and addressing the economic challenges faced by the country such as the poor living conditions.
 The alliance encountered significant internal conflicts, which emerged when Tshisekedi made critical appointments to military leadership and civilian courts without seeking the endorsement of the FCC.
 Furthermore, Tshisekedi's decision to appoint two constitutional court judges that were rejected by the FCC further intensified the disagreements.

 Another point of conflict centered around the appointment of Ronsard Malonda as the head of the Independent National Electoral Commission by the national assembly without obtaining the consent of President Tshisekedi.

 The FCC strongly believed that Tshisekedi's appointments were a deliberate attempt to consolidate his power and distance himself from the coalition before the upcoming 2023 elections.
 Tshisekedi, on the other hand, held the view that the FCC was impeding the progress of his reform agenda.
 Consequently, he made the decision to form his own coalition, presumably with the aim of advancing his policy objectives independently.